-The southernmost region on Peninsular Italy, Calabria is a region characterized by a rich territory.
+The southernmost region on Peninsular Italy, Calabria, is characterized by a rich territory.
 The center of the region is delineated by the peaks of the Apennines, and the mountains almost reach the coasts.

-Since the earliest times, the populations established themselves on the steep slopes rather than along the coasts, and people here have always been more devoted to agriculture, forestry, and breeding rather than to activities related to the sea.
+Since the earliest times, the populations established themselves on the steep slopes rather than along the coasts, and people here have always been more devoted to agriculture, forestry, and animal husbandry rather than to activities related to the sea.

-The natural barrier constituted by the mountainous chain had a major impact on the region’s economy too.
+The natural barrier constituted by the mountainous chain had a major impact on the region’s economy as well.

-The unmatched beauty of the region led to the development of the tourism sector, but the development of the infrastructure also led to a strong migratory phenomenon of the locals towards the industrial triangle formed by Milan, Genoa, and Turin.
+The unmatched natural beauty of the region led to the flourishing of the tourism sector, but the lack of infrastructure also led to a strong migratory phenomenon of the locals towards the industrial triangle formed by Milan, Genoa, and Turin.

 The region has not always been called Calabria.
-In fact, in the classical period, Calabria indicated the peninsula of Salento, and today’s Calabria was called Brutium.
-In the seventh century, during the Byzantine domination, the term Calabria was transferred from Salento to Bruzio, and it initially designated the entire peninsula of Calabria, including the river Sinni.
+In fact, in the classical period, Calabria indicated the peninsula of Salento, and today’s Calabria was called Bruttium.
+In the 7th century, during the Byzantine domination, the term Calabria was transferred from Salento to Bruzio, and it initially designated the entire peninsula of Calabria, including the Sinni River.

 In the Middle Ages, the region was administratively divided into Calabria Citeriore, or Latin Calabria, and Calabria Ulteriore, or Greek Calabria.
-These names remained in use until the beginning of the twentieth century.
+These names remained in use until the beginning of the 20th century.

 Prehistory of Calabria

-Among the most important testimonies of the prehistoric ages is a fragment of a jaw belonging to a Neanderthal humanoid, probably a child, found in Archi, in the area of Reggio Calabria.
+Among the most important testimonies of the Prehistoric Age is a fragment of a jaw belonging to a Neanderthal humanoid, probably a child, found in Archi, in the area of Reggio Calabria.
 Other bone fragments belonging to Neanderthals were also found in Nicotera.

 The cave of the Sanctuary of the Madonna, in Praia a Mare, also holds evidence of early human civilizations.
-The lithic levels present in this cave hold evidence of the Upper Paleolithic, of the Mesolithic and of different facies of the Upper Neolithic.
+The lithic levels present in this cave hold evidence of the Upper Paleolithic, the Mesolithic, and different periods of the Upper Neolithic.

-Of particular interest are the shelter and cave of Romito, where numerous lithic levels belonging to the Gravettian and Epigravettian phases have been identified.
+Of particular interest is the Romito Cave, where numerous lithic levels belonging to the Gravettian and Epigravettian phases have been identified.
 Four interesting tombs have also been discovered in the area, two of which belonged to people affected by dwarfism.

 History of Calabria

-Presided by the Roman colonies of Crotone and Ipporno and connected to the capital of the Empire by the Capua-Reggio road, the region was the scene of servile wars.
-Under the Augustan administration, Calabria was included in the III region of Lucania et Brutium, becoming a marginal province of continental Italy.
+Presided by the Roman colonies of Crotone and Ipporno and connected to the capital of the Empire by the Capua-Reggio Road, the region was the scene of servile wars.
+Under the Augustan administration, Calabria was included in the III region of Lucania et Bruttium, becoming a marginal province of continental Italy.

 Partially occupied by the Longobards between the eighth and ninth centuries, the territory was eventually returned to the Byzantines.
 Along with the Longobards, the Saracens also arrived in the region and established numerous settlements along the coast, including Tropea, Santa Severina, and Amantea.

 Successive to the Byzantines, the Normans introduced the feudal system in Calabria in the eleventh century.
-The reopening of the maritime and land commerce and the development of the Benedictine monasticism favored a remarkable recovery of the region, a process that continued throughout the following centuries.
+The reopening of maritime and land commerce and the development of Benedictine monasticism favored a remarkable recovery in the region, a process that continued throughout the following centuries.

-Between 1282 and 1302, the War of the Vespers determined the major part of the nobility in the region to merge sides with the Aragon, presenting themselves at the end of the conflict as a semi-autonomous political force.
-The nobility gained control over the territory, while the jurisdictional powers achieved ensured them a virtually uncontrolled domination.
+Between 1282 and 1302, the War of the Vespers determined the major part of the nobility in the region to merge sides with the Aragonese, presenting themselves at the end of the conflict as a semi-autonomous political force.
+The nobility gained control over the territory, while the achieved jurisdictional powers ensured them a virtually uncontrolled domination.

-In order to weaken these feudal concentrations, the Aragon monarchy tried to reestablish its rule over the royal domain.
-To do this, the monarchy started to offer support to the merchant and artisan classes, giving baronial ranks to those who were loyal to the crown.
-Nevertheless, the Aragon’s strategy was not very effective; yet they achieved some success during the baronial conspiracies, from 1461 to 1485.
+In order to weaken these feudal concentrations, the Aragonese monarchy tried to reestablish its rule over the royal domain.
+To do this, the monarchy began to offer support to the merchant and artisan classes, bestowing baronial ranks to those who were loyal to the crown.
+Nevertheless, the strategy was not very effective; yet it did achieve some success during the baronial conspiracies, from 1461 to 1485.

 In Calabria, the most important consequence of this phenomenon was the accentuation of the baronial sale of administrative titles and tax offices to local agents of poor culture and dubious morality, accustomed to abuse and violence.
 This led to a general disapproval from the part of the lower classes which concluded with the emergence of local manifestations of banditry and revolts.